NodeBE4/opinion/_posts/2022-04-25-EnclavedMicrostate.md

 > >!Regarding the 4th point…I have no idea how do people equal nationality to being innocent in the whole CN drama XD!<

 >!Presumably that nobody realistically expects that a Taiwanese person would consider the mention of Taiwan to be a fundamental affront to their identity?
 The CN drama was of course more complex than that, as it had involved earlier instances of Holomems being a bit blasè about 'the feelings of the Chinese people' (Choco got in a bit of hot water over mentioning Tibet, for instance), but still, if the fundamental controversy was over Chinese nationalism then Taiwanese members – if there were any – being involved on the anti side would be highly implausible even if not entirely impossible.!<

+----- __378.16__ -----2022-05-02 08:40:09+08:00:

+> >!yeah i've been seeing "calli's gonna graduate first" for literal months now, and there's no actual basis for it.!<

+>!Nothing factual for sure, although you can probably argue that of all of HoloMyth, Calli is potentially the one with the most motive to graduate and focus on her non-Holo career if it ever came down to it.
+I do think, realistically, she might be the first of the five to graduate, but that is different from saying I think she'll graduate soon – which I really don't, especially with the UMG signing.
+Plus, if she ever did, I imagine it would be far more likely than not to be an amicable split after hitting some significant milestone.
+I guess an alternate angle is that Calli may be the most likely to get caught up in a Rushia-style controversy death spiral, but what I think that incident showed is that it could theoretically happen to anyone.!<

+----- __378.17__ -----2022-05-02 08:59:04+08:00:

+> This might sound cheesy but my personal take is that Calli found true friendship in Hololive (AKA nakama!) which she might feel has been missing from her previous music career.

+Given what she said about some of the people she knew from her old career in the End of a Life stream [(clip for context)](https://www.youtube.com/watch?v=2zmQbHNItjc) I honestly wouldn't be surprised.

 ### 379: [What were Chinese gangs in the American West like?](https://old.reddit.com/r/AskHistorians/comments/ubtrn7/what_were_chinese_gangs_in_the_american_west_like/), submitted on 2022-04-26 03:51:36+08:00.